digitalaidseattle/seattle-humane-app/README.md

    1. Be aware that the supabase commands need to be run on the host machine, not in a terminal in your dev container.

-1. From the repository:
-   1. run `npm run supa-edge` to start the edge function server, and keep the command running in the terminal

-   In a new terminal

 1. run `npm run supa-start` (if you didn't already have this running from previous setup)
 1. run `npm run dev` to start the website.

 ## Testing